ftsrg-bta/lab-ethereum/guide.md

   Lock
     Deployment
-      ✔ Should set the right unlockTime (610ms)
+      OK Should set the right unlockTime (610ms)
-      ✔ Should set the right owner
+      OK Should set the right owner
-      ✔ Should receive and store the funds to lock
+      OK Should receive and store the funds to lock
-      ✔ Should fail if the unlockTime is not in the future Withdrawals
+      OK Should fail if the unlockTime is not in the future Withdrawals
       Validations
-        ✔ Should revert with the right error if called too soon ✔ Should revert with the right error if called from another account ✔ Shouldn't fail if the unlockTime has arrived and the owner calls it Events
+        OK Should revert with the right error if called too soon OK Should revert with the right error if called from another account OK Shouldn't fail if the unlockTime has arrived and the owner calls it Events
-        ✔ Should emit an event on withdrawals Transfers
+        OK Should emit an event on withdrawals Transfers
-        ✔ Should transfer the funds to the owner
+        OK Should transfer the funds to the owner

   9 passing (790ms)